davidkpiano/sassdash/README.md

 * Discard the rest of the arguments in the function definition: `@function is-even($value, $args...) { ... }`
 * Wrap the function with `_ary`: `_map($list, _ary(is-even));`

+However, **native Sass functions as iteratees are automatically guarded**!

 ## Running Tests
-**WARNING:** There are *over 400* unit tests, and more to come.
-Running them all takes between 30 seconds and 2 minutes.
+**WARNING:** There are *over 500* unit tests, and more to come.
+Running them all takes between 1 and 2 minutes.

 1. `cd path/to/sassdash`
 2. [`bower install true`](https://github.com/ericam/true)